KumoCorp/kumomta/INSTALLING.md

 ## Installing for active development
 Deploy a suitable server (instance).
+This should have at least 4Gb RAM and 2 cores and 20Gb Storage.
+In AWS, a t2.medium is adequate for a minimal install.
+For performance install, more is better.

 So far this is tested on Rocky 8, ...

 Note that in order for KumoMTA to bind to port 25 for outbound mail, it must be run as a privileged user.